himanshuv0210/SocialKyte/README.md

 # SocialKyte

-Import the sql file into PHPmyadmin then exexute the project folder on localhost (WAMP or XAMPP)
+Import the kyte.sql file into PHPmyadmin then exexute the project folder on localhost (WAMP or XAMPP)